Scombroid fish poisoning is a toxic reaction that occurs from eating poorly stored dark meaty fish (such as tuna, mackerel, mahi-

 Individuals who have had scombroid poisoning do not need to avoid fish again, but care must be taken to ensure that the fish has

 been well preserved prior to consumption.
-If it is uncertain whether the reaction that developed was scombroid poisoning or an
+If it is uncertain whether the reaction that occured was scombroid poisoning or an

 allergic reaction, it is recommended to get evaluated by a board certified allergist before eating more fish.